addap/master-thesis/documents/draft/main.md

 #### `Promise.await`

-This function is arguably the most complicated in our case study which is partly due to the `Suspend` effect and also due to the use of CQS functions.
+This function is looks most complicated in our case study which is partly due to the `Suspend` effect and also due to the use of CQS functions.
 `Promise.await p` suspends execution of the calling fiber until `p` is fulfilled and then returns its value.
 The "suspend execution" part is handled by performing the `Suspend` effect because the scheduler will switch to the next fiber in its run queue.
 Then, the "until `p` is fulfilled" part is handled by CQS [ref, paper].